PabloSzx/learner-model-gql/README.md

 This project's client's side is recommended to be deployed with [Vercel](https://vercel.com/).

-The Vercel deployment settings have to be as:
+The Vercel deployment settings have to be:

 ![Vercel Config](https://i.imgur.com/zdpOYyU.png)